LaunchCode-Code-Connect/.github/profile/README.md

 ## Welcome to the Official LaunchCode Alumni Hub! 🚀🚀🚀

 Welcome!
 We're excited to have you as a member of this new alumni community.
+Information on how to join this group is at the bottom of this README file.

-There is a problem that most of us encounter as alumni:
+## There is a problem that most of us encounter as alumni:
 **Once we graduate from LaunchCode, there is no longer a defined place for us to gather, collaborate, and continue our learning journey.**

 Because of this, most of us drift away on our own path, losing that human community we had access to during our class.